 The statute of limitations (SOL) is the timing deadline to file a civil case in the court of law.
 In most states, SOL deadlines for causes of action related to chemical exposure are 2 years from the date of the incident or notice of an injury.
 Cases involving exposure to toxic chemicals can present significant issues regarding the statute of limitations, given the extended period of time a victim may have been exposed.
 Contact our lawyers to learn more about your legal rights.

 Need More Info?

 If you’d like to learn more about vinyl chloride monomer litigation and health effects, please visit our vinyl chloride FAQ page.

-Do I Have a Vinyl Chloride Class Action Lawsuit?
+Do I Have a Vinyl Chloride Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in vinyl chloride lawsuits.
 We are handling individual litigation nationwide and currently accepting new toxic exposure cases in all 50 states.

 Free Case Evaluation: Again, if you were exposed to vinyl chloride monomer are were diagnosed with cancer or suffered other health effects, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and we can help.